ChelabsWeb/ProyectoWeb-somosNMD-v-Final/docs/prd.md

 - Showcase current and upcoming releases (e.g., “Junta”, “Midnight Is Close”) with interactive previews, tracklists, and teasers that build anticipation.
 - Establish a maintainable, high-performance foundation (Next.js 16, GSAP, Three.js, Shadcn UI, Tailwind, Vercel) that can expand with future drops.
 - Reinforce the collective’s brand identity by merging motion graphics, 3D logo work, and curated references (GTA VI, Travis Scott Utopia, Lando Norris).
+- Introduce a merch shopping experience that converts fans directly within the cinematic journey while preserving performance and accessibility standards.

 ### Background Context
 Project Web NMD responds to a fragmented digital presence where social snippets, isolated microsites, and individual portfolios fail to tell the collective’s story cohesively.
 Fans, collaborators, and industry scouts must stitch together who the 12 artists are and what they sound like, resulting in short sessions, weak brand perception, and missed opportunities.
 The new experience acts as a “living music video” landing page—opening with a Three.js logo loader, flowing into a GTA VI-inspired hero reveal, and continuing through horizontal artist galleries, music highlights, and teasers for upcoming releases.
 It must feel like entering a digital music video while still performing smoothly across modern web platforms.